What You WANNA KNOW About the WANNACRY Ransomware Attack & What You WANNA Do About it Now

 - If your organization had been infected, we assume you’re knee-deep in remediation work.
 A few tips as you go — be sure to use a security consulting partner that brings both strategy expertise as well as the proven security technologies.
 There are a few that are helping mitigate the impact of the WannaCry attack such as Cylance and Dark Trace. cStor consultants are also working closely with both firms and clients to prepare for any future variants of the threat.

 - If you have not been infected, but realize an increased sense of urgency to up your game, that’s good!
 The sooner you begin working with an expert security consultant, the better.
 Many security firms are inundated with customer calls and emails about the attack.
 Your security consultant should follow up quickly (within 1 to 1.5 business days at most).
-The sooner you speak with an expert, the sooner you will be able to deploy an action plan to prevent impacts of malware to your organization.
+The sooner you speak with an expert, the sooner you will be able to deploy an action plan to prevent the impacts of malware on your organization.

 - If your company somehow managed to avoid an attack thus far and you think you’re in the clear, rest assured that sticking your head in the sand at this point could be your biggest mistake.
 This is likely the first of many increasingly harmful ransomware attacks that we’re likely to see coming.
-It’s imperative for the future protection of your employees, your customers and your company that you use this incident as a wake up call.
+It’s imperative for the future protection of your employees, your customers and your company that you use this incident as a wake-up call.

-If you cannot articulate a coherent strategy, your security consulting partner should be able to help you with it, and get a plan of action for future prevention in place quickly.
+If you cannot articulate a coherent strategy, your security consulting partner should be able to help you with it and get a plan of action for future prevention in place quickly.
 If you don’t have a trusted go-to security partner, find one quickly.

 ARTIFICIAL INTELLIGENCE IS THE NEW WEAPON OF MASS DESTRUCTION AGAINST RANSOMWARE